MontiCore/EmbeddedMontiArc/tensorflow/resources/README.md

 ## Usage of jpg2hdf5.py script

 The script has 3 stages:
  - The first step parses image ids to steering ids.
-The id is specifies the time when the measurment was done.
-However, images and steering ids are measuret at different times.
-Thereby requring nearest neighbour matching.
+The id  specifies the time when the measurment was done.
+However, images and steering are measured at different times.
+Thereby, requring nearest neighbour matching.
  - The second step creates based on the specified flag a selection of images
  - The thrid step creates a hdf5 file called train.h5.
 Because of high frame rates we select only each third image to avoid to similar images and therefore reduce overfitting.